Vaughans Road, Okura – Safety Improvements and Proposed Reopening

 You can read more about the background and previous updates on the AT website.

-We’re considering localised widening and safety improvements along key sections of Vaughans Road.
-If the road is upgraded to meet safety standards, it could be reopened to through traffic.
+We were considering localised widening and safety improvements along key sections of Vaughans Road.

 Site 1: Intersection of Okura River Road and East Coast Road